 - 2 Timothy 2:15 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.

 - 1 Thessalonians 4:11 And that ye study to be quiet, and to do your own business, and to work with your own hands, as we commanded you.

 4) LEARNING MUST BE BALANCED

-- STORY – I once knew a young man who who honestly prayed eight hours a day and then read the Bible four hours a day and then attempted to witness countless hours in the evenings!
-He had a wife and a new baby, but had no job or his own place to live.
+- STORY – I once knew a young man who honestly prayed for eight hours a day and then read the Bible four hours a day and then attempted to witness countless hours in the evenings!
+He had a wife and a new baby but had no job or his own place to live.
 There was no balance.

 - Even Jesus Said . . .

 - Matthew 22:19-21 Shew me the tribute money.
 And they brought unto him a penny.
 20 And he saith unto them, Whose is this image and superscription?
 21 They say unto him, Caesar’s.
 Then saith he unto them, Render therefore unto Caesar the things which are Caesar’s; and unto God the things that are God’s.

 - As we are educating ourselves we must be diligent to diversify ourselves.
 The truth is, however, that usually the above situation never occurs.
 We usually err on the opposite spectrum.
 We tend to only learn about things of this world and not things of the spirit.